 Your healthcare provider might give you medicine to keep your blood from clotting

-if a heart artery was opened or stent deployed.
+if a heart artery was opened or a stent was used.

-Your healthcare provider may order follow-up tests such as an electrocardiogram or
+Your provider may order follow-up tests such as an electrocardiogram or an echocardiogram.

 If your condition is stable, you may be able to go home the day of the procedure.

-If so, you will need to have someone drive you home.
+If so, you'll need to have someone drive you home.

 After you leave the hospital:

 Ask what medicine you need to take.
-You may temporarily need to take antibiotics or
+For a short time, you may need to take antibiotics

 You can resume your normal activities fairly quickly.
-But avoid strenuous activities
+But don't do any strenuous activities

-Call your healthcare provider if you have increased swelling, chest pain, increased
+Call your provider if you have increased swelling, chest pain, increased bleeding

-bleeding or drainage, a fever, or severe symptoms.
+or fluid leaking, a fever, or severe symptoms.

-Follow all the instructions your healthcare provider gives you about medicine, exercise,
+Follow all the instructions your provider gives you about medicine, exercise, diet,

 Before you agree to the test or the procedure make sure you know: